survivejs/react-book/manuscript/14_language_features.md

 export function hello() {...};
 ```

 Especially `export default` is useful if you prefer to keep your modules focused.
 In the example `persist` function is an example of such.
 Regular `export` is useful for collecting multiple functions below the same umbrella.
-In this case we use `import {combineReducers} from 'redux';` to access a module defined in a such way.
+In this case, we use `import {combineReducers} from 'redux';` to access a module defined in a such way.

 Bundlers, such as Webpack, can provide some features beyond this.
 You could define a `resolve.alias` for some of your module directories for example.
-This would allow you to use an import such as `import persist from 'libs/persist';` regardless of where you import.
+This would allow you to use an import, such as `import persist from 'libs/persist';`, regardless of where you import.
 A simple `resolve.alias` could look like this:

 ```javascript
 ...